juntao/arenztopia/content/people/James O.md

 weight: 5
 ---

 James O. is a pilot for Arenztopia Airways.
 He holds the distinction of being the only pilot in the airline to design his own plane.
 He is also a popular and influential senator in Arenztopia.
-He's also a strong advocate of the Areztopian Military.
+He's also a strong advocate of the Arenztopian Military and was the supreme lieutenant commander of the Royal Armed Forces of Arenztopia during the War of Chickentopia.